Item 1: Use the type system to express your data structures

 | +++++++

-Here, the suggested solution doesn't raise the spectre of error handling, but the conversion does still need to be explicit.
-We'll discuss type conversions in more detail later (Item 6).
+Here, the suggested solution doesn't raise the specter of error handling, but the conversion does still need to be explicit.
+We'll discuss type conversions in more detail later (Item 5).

-This precision in the type system forces you to be explicit about what you're trying to express – a u32 value is different than a char, which in turn is different than a sequence of UTF-8 bytes, which in turn is different than a sequence of arbitrary bytes, and it's up to you to specify exactly which you mean1.
-Joel Spolsky's famous blog post can help you understand which you need.
+This precision in the type system forces you to be explicit about what you're trying to express—a u32 value is different from a char, which in turn is different from a sequence of UTF-8 bytes, which in turn is different from a sequence of arbitrary bytes, and it's up to you to specify exactly which you mean.1 Joel Spolsky's famous blog post can help you understand which you need.

 Of course, there are helper methods that allow you to convert between these different types, but their signatures force you to handle (or explicitly ignore) the possibility of failure.
-For example, a Unicode code point2 can always be represented in 32 bits, so 'a' as u32 is allowed, but the other direction is trickier (as there are u32 values that are not valid Unicode code points):
+For example, a Unicode code point can always be represented in 32 bits,2 so 'a' as u32 is allowed, but the other direction is trickier (as there are some u32 values that are not valid Unicode code points):

-• char::from_u32_unchecked makes the assumption of validity, but is marked unsafe as a result, forcing the caller to use unsafe too (Item 16).
+• char::from_u32_unchecked: Makes the assumption of validity but has the potential to result in undefined behavior if that assumption turns out not to be true.
+The function is marked unsafe as a result, forcing the caller to use unsafe too (Item 16).

 Aggregate Types

-• Arrays, which hold multiple instances of a single type, where the number of instances is known at compile time.
-For example [u32; 4] is four 4-byte integers in a row.
+• Arrays: Hold multiple instances of a single type, where the number of instances is known at compile time.
+For example, [u32; 4] is four 4-byte integers in a row.

-• Tuples, which hold instances of multiple heterogeneous types, where the number of elements and their types are known at compile time, for example (WidgetOffset, WidgetSize, WidgetColour).
-If the types in the tuple aren't distinctive – for example (i32, i32, &'static str, bool) – it's better to give each element a name and use…
+• Tuples: Hold instances of multiple heterogeneous types, where the number of elements and their types are known at compile time, for example, (WidgetOffset, WidgetSize, WidgetColor).
+If the types in the tuple aren't distinctive—for example, (i32, i32, &'static str, bool)—it's better to give each element a name and use a struct.

-• Structs, which also hold instances of heterogeneous types known at compile time, but which allows both the overall type and the individual fields to be referred to by name.
+• Structs: Also hold instances of heterogeneous types known at compile time but allow both the overall type and the individual fields to be referred to by name.

-The tuple struct is a cross-breed of a struct with a tuple: there's a name for the overall type, but no names for the individual fields – they are referred to by number instead: s.0, s.1, etc.
+Rust also includes the tuple struct, which is a crossbreed of a struct and a tuple: there's a name for the overall type but no names for the individual fields—they are referred to by number instead: s.0, s.1, and so on:

 #![allow(unused)]